manpagez: man pages & more

 wipe-free writes very large files containing all zeros to the current

-ber of files is written, and then deletes them all.
-This effectively
+number of files is written, and then deletes them all.
+This

-zeros out all free space in the filesystem, making the filesystem much
+effectively zeros out all free space in the filesystem, making the

-more compressible when backing up entire filesystem images.
-The dd,
+filesystem much more compressible when backing up entire filesystem

-filesize, sync, and tempname utilities serve as the engines of the
+images.
+The dd, filesize, sync, and tempname utilities serve as the

 OPTIONS